enkidevs/curriculum/Web/HTML/html5-input-form-attributes/type-password.md

 ---
 ## Practice

-Mark all statements that are true about the "type=password" attributes:
+Which statement is true about the "type=password" attribute:

 ???
-???

-* Similar to a text field.
 * Each input character appears as asterisk.
+* Each input character appears as a dolar sign
 * Each input character does not appear.
 * Must use `width` to adjust input text size vs `font-size`.